w3c/wcag3/guidelines/groups/layout/no-obstruction/infinite-scrolling-controllable.md

 For each instance of infinite scrolling:
 1. Open the dialog.
-2. Verify that the dialog includes a mechanism to allow the dialog to be dismissed
+2. Check that the dialog includes a mechanism to allow the dialog to be dismissed

 <b>Expected results</b>